attic-labs/noms/CONTRIBUTING.md

 ### Go error reporting

+In general, for Public API in Noms, we use the Go-style of returning errors by default.

+For non-exposed code, we do provide, and use, some wrappers to do Exception-style error handling.
+There *must* be an overriding rationale for using this style, however.
+One reason to use the Exception-style is that the current code doesn't know how to proceed and needs to panic, but you want to signal that a calling function somewhere up the stack might be able to recover from the failure and continue.

+Test code rarely, if ever, needs to or should use the following Exception-style functions.

 * For problems that are conceptually `asserts`, meaning that the program cannot meaningfully continue, use the following calls:
 	* d.Chk.Error()
 	* d.Chk.NoError()